 You may be able to take a credit or exclusion for other expenses related to adoption.
-See Publication 968, Tax Benefits for Adoption, for more information.
+See the Instructions for Form 8839, for more information.

 Child of divorced or separated parents.
 For purposes of the medical and dental expenses deduction, a child of divorced or separated parents can be treated as a dependent of both parents.
 Each parent can include the medical expenses he or she pays for the child, even if the other parent claims the child's dependency exemption, if: